SzymonNowakowski/alphafold/README.md

       and then you just need to submit the slurm job `run_alphafold_predict.slurm` as explained below.

-   3. Submit the following slurm job `run_alphafold_predict.slurm` with a path to `features.pkl` file (created in a previous *feature extraction* step in the subdirectory of the `outputs` directory) as an input  parameter:
+   3. Submit the following slurm job `run_alphafold_predict.slurm` with a path to `features.pkl` file (created in a previous *feature extraction* step in the subdirectory of the `outputs` directory) and a path to an auxiliary hypothesis PDB file input parameters:
       ```bash
       #!/bin/bash
       #SBATCH --job-name alphafold2.1.1_predict